elNino0916/unifi-led-api/README.md

 ## License

-This project is provided as-is for educational and personal use.
+This project is provided under the MIT License.

 ## Disclaimer

-This is an unofficial API tool.
-Use at your own risk.
-Not affiliated with or endorsed by Ubiquiti Inc.
+This project is an unofficial tool and is not affiliated with, endorsed by, or supported by Ubiquiti Inc. or any of its subsidiaries in any way.
+This software interacts with internal and undocumented UniFi controller and access point APIs, which are subject to change without notice.
+As a result, functionality may break at any time due to firmware updates, controller updates, configuration changes, or other modifications made by Ubiquiti.
+**Use this tool only if you understand what it does and have verified it in a safe or non-production environment first.**
+If you are unsure whether this tool is appropriate for your setup, do **not** use it.